Genki Travel Health Insurance Review: Is It Worth It?

 • Extreme Adventure Seekers: If you love the adrenaline but hate the idea of not being covered for the wildest of your escapades.
 While Genki is adventurous, it puts the brakes on for the most extreme of sports under its Explorer plan.

-While Genki Insurance offers a compelling package for many digital nomads and long-term travelers, weighing its offerings against your individual needs and preferences is essential.
+While Genki insurance offers a compelling package for many digital nomads and long-term travelers, weighing its offerings against your individual needs and preferences is essential.

-How To Get Coverage For Genki Insurance Plans
+How To Get Coverage for Genki Insurance Plans

-Now that we've spilled the tea on the benefits, pros, and cons of Genki Insurance, let's move on to the more practical stuff, starting with how to get a quote for their plans.
+Now that we've spilled the tea on the benefits, pros, and cons of Genki insurance, let's move on to the more practical stuff, starting with how to get a quote for their plans.

 For this example, we'll show you how to snag a quote for their Genki Explorer plan, step by easy step: